NVlabs/trajdata/README.md

 ```

 **Note**: Be careful about loading multiple datasets without an associated `desired_dt` argument; many datasets do not share the same underlying data annotation frequency.
 To address this, we've implemented timestep interpolation to a common frequency which will ensure that all batched data shares the same dt.
 Interpolation can only be performed to integer multiples of the original data annotation frequency.
 For example, nuScenes' `dt=0.5` and the ETH BIWI dataset's `dt=0.4` can be interpolated to a common `desired_dt=0.1`.

-## Adding New Datasets
-The code that interfaces raw datasets can be found in `src/trajdata/dataset_specific`.

-To add a new dataset, ...

 ## Simulation Interface
 One additional feature of trajdata is that it can be used to initialize simulations from real data and track resulting agent motion, metrics, etc.